JorisCaze/joriscaze.github.io/content/home/experience.md

   location = "Cadarache"
   date_start = "2018-06-04"
   date_end = "2018-08-10"
-  description = """Study and construction of a data set for the simulation of sodium slick fires in a reactor vessel during a severe accident in a sodium-cooled Fast Neutron Reactor.
+  description = """Creation of a dataset for the simulation of sodium slick fires in a reactor vessel during a severe accident in a sodium-cooled Fast Neutron Reactor.
-  * Scientific computing tool used: CONTAIN-LMR"""
+  * Scientific computing tool used: CONTAIN-LMR."""

 [[experience]]
   title = "Trainee Engineer (1st year engineering school)"